Skip to main content

 tip

-Following a backtest run a performance analysis will be carried out by passing realized PnLs, returns, positions and orders data to each registered statistic in turn, calculating their values (with a default configuration).
-Any output is then displayed in the tear sheet under the Portfolio Performance heading, grouped as.
+Following a backtest run, a performance analysis will be carried out by passing realized PnLs, returns, positions and orders data to each registered statistic in turn.
+Any output is then displayed in the tear sheet under the Portfolio Performance heading, grouped as:

 • Realized PnL statistics (per currency)